 The Roku Ultra excels at streaming 4K HDR video from places like Netflix, Amazon Prime, Vudu and a few others.
 But all that video is going to come in the HDR10 format that’s optimized for 1,000-nit, 10-bit TVs and uses static metadata that sets a range of brightness for the entire film or TV show at the very beginning and doesn’t ever update it to match what’s happening at a given point in time.

 What does all of that technical jargon really mean?
 Well, for most 4K HDR TVs out there today, HDR10 content on Roku Ultra is going very good.
-It’s pretty much a perfect match for any TV that you’d buy for under $1,000 during Black Friday, and can carry you through the next two years as more HDR content becomes available.
+It’s pretty much a perfect match for any TV that you’d buy for under $1,000 during a big sales event, and can carry you through the next two years as more HDR content becomes available.

 What Roku Ultra can’t do, however, is play Dolby Vision content, which is mastered for much higher standards and is basically bullet-proof for the next five years.
 It’s the standard that the new Amazon Fire TV Cube and Apple TV 4K use, and will likely be available on more streaming players and TVs in the year to come.
 Why?
 Dolby Vision supports 12-bit color with headroom for up to 10,000 nits of peak brightness.
 It also uses dynamic metadata, which is really important to making HDR content look its best.